 This course covers the major relevant supply chain technologies and systems.
 In this course, you will survey the systems that enable the supply chain in best-in-class supply chain organizations.
 Understanding how information flows throughout the supply chain is critical to managing a supply chain and this will be the main focus in this course.
 By the end of this course, you will have gained a basic understanding of how supply chain systems work and how they make the supply chain more efficient and effective.
-This online class has optional live sessions.
+Offered online through RIZE/partner institution; has optional live sessions.
 Prerequisite: BSMT 255, BSMT 256